 ***This post contains affiliate links.

-Now, if I don’t make the treats myself (like these dark chocolate mango coconut candy bites) then you’ll find me reading labels like a hawk in the candy aisle at a natural market looking for safe treats.
+Now, if I don’t make the treats myself (like these dark chocolate mango coconut candy bites) then you’ll find me reading labels like a hawk in the candy aisle at a natural market looking for safe treats to stuff Easter baskets with.
 I look for goodies that are:

 - Low sugar (not always possible)